ANazaret/iicd-workshop-2024/docs/problem_set.md

 In this problem set, we explore probabilistic modeling on scRNA-sequencing data.

+You can find the solutions to this problem set in this notebook: [problem_set_3.ipynb](https://github.com/ANazaret/iicd-workshop-2024/blob/main/problem-set-3.ipynb).

 We recommend starting a new conda environment for this problem set.
 ```bash